-In this article, we will explain how Balanced Development Automation (BDA) attempts to help address these pressing issues.
-This is an evolving category that is still being defined but addresses a missing gap in the landscape of DevSecOps tools today.
+In this article, we will explain how Developer-centric Threat Modeling addresses these pressing issues and a missing gap in the DevSecOps tools landscape.

 Historically, DevOps teams were focused almost entirely on speed of delivery.
 Our tools were focused on increasing levels of automation and the continuous integration and delivery pipelines reinforced the importance of speed.
 With the introduction of security practices in DevSecOps, the challenge was in trying to integrate a practice based on security controls into a fast-moving delivery pipeline.
 The result was either security was left until the last minute, or it slowed down the delivery process — none of which was ideal.

-Let’s walk through an example of how BDA can help an organization attempting to achieve CMMC Level 2.
+Let’s walk through an example of how Developer-centric Threat Modeling can help an organization attempting to achieve CMMC Level 2.

-A BDA tool would correlate the CMMC Level 2 guidance with the architectural constraints of the application to identify areas of risk.
+A Developer-centric Threat Modeling tool would correlate the CMMC Level 2 guidance with the architectural constraints of the application to identify areas of risk.
 In this case, that means the intersection of a Java application with a backend database against CMMC Level 2 compliance requirements.
 The tool would identify the following policy from CMMC:

 AC.2.007: Employ the principle of least privilege, including for specific security functions and privileged accounts.

 Notice how this is useful from a compliance and security perspective.
 People in these teams are used to dealing with policies across the lifecycle (from policy creation to termination).
 However, handing this over to a developer or operations engineer is not prescriptive enough.
-There may be different ways to interpret what this means.
+There may be different ways to interpret what this means and how it should be implemented.
 The ambiguity surrounding this is not for lack of trying, it is simply speaking a different language between policymakers and engineers.

 What we need is more concrete guidance that contextualizes the above policy into a language that developers, operations, and engineers can understand and implement.
-As an example, a BDA tool would offer the following translation:
+As an example, a Developer-centric Threat Modeling tool would offer the following translation:

 Notice how the words being used are contextual.
 Access control, database schemas, and stored procedures instantiate the high-level guidelines into easy-to-understand instructions (thereby reducing wasted time).
 This example can be further elaborated to contextualize against a particular database platform.
-The translation between a high-level security guideline and actionable tasks is a key value proposition of BDA tools.
-Speed and scale is achieved by integrating the requirements of various stakeholders and codifying with the BDA tool.
+The translation between a high-level security guideline and actionable tasks is a key value proposition of Developer-centric Threat Modeling tools.
+Speed and scale is achieved by integrating the requirements of various stakeholders and codifying with the Developer-centric Threat Modeling tool.

-The work performed by engineers continues as they normally do, using the tools and frameworks they are familiar with.
+The work performed by engineers continues as normal, using the tools and frameworks with which they are familiar.
 This limits the need to slow down and learn an entirely new tool.

-Once the engineers have completed their work, to ensure auditability, test cases need to be created.
-BDA tools provide sample test cases as an accelerator.
+Once the engineers have completed their work, test cases need to be created to ensure auditability.
+Developer-centric Threat Modeling tools provide sample test cases as an accelerator.
 The benefit of having this guidance upfront is that, by shifting testing to the left, we can start to create test cases much earlier.
 Additionally, the prescriptive nature of the test cases allows for the traceability of these test cases to the CMMC policy.
 Here is an example of the prescriptive output:

 Once again, the language is relevant to the testing stakeholder.
 If the test cases pass, that rolls back into AC.2.007 as a successful completion.
-In this way, each clause in the CMMC standard has auditability and traceability while retaining the emphasis on speed of delivery.
+In this way, each clause in the CMMC standard has auditability and traceability while retaining an emphasis on delivery speed.
 These test cases can be performed through automation or human-in-the-loop processes.
-By combining these results, teams can identify areas of weakness and provide evidence of additional training or guidance in order to build up the right capabilities to provide business assurance.
+By combining these results, teams can identify areas of weakness and provide evidence of additional training or guidance to build the required capabilities for business assurance.

-At the end of a cycle, a CMMC report can be generated from the BDA tool that shows whether all relevant technical tasks have been completed to comply with CMMC Level 2.
+At the end of a cycle, a CMMC report can be generated from the Developer-centric Threat Modeling tool that shows whether all relevant technical tasks have been completed to comply with CMMC Level 2.
 In doing so, multiple stakeholders can interact in a way that integrates their processes without requiring extensive process or architectural rework.

-The example above illustrates BDA tools in the context of compliance, development, operations, and testing.
+The example above illustrates Developer-centric Threat Modeling tools in the context of compliance, development, operations, and testing.
 But it is not difficult to extend this to include architects (with prescriptive requirements on readable/writeable classes, for example) or database authentication for operations teams.
 The intent is to demonstrate how CMMC operationalization can occur in a fast-moving delivery pipeline.